ibmdb/java_reactive_driver/readme.md

 Please check the installation guide on how to setup and run these samples.

 ## Test Suite
 This driver comes with unit tests that can be used to test the sanity of your environment.
+Please consult installation guide on how to setup and run these tests.

 ## Support
 You can get support for this product through your regular IBM support channel for Db2 drivers.